emqx/emqx-docs/en_US/changes/breaking-changes-5.1.0.md

 - File-based

-  - The ACL rule `{allow, {ipaddr, "127.0.0.1"}, pubsub, ["$SYS/#", "#"\]}` is not working in EMQX 5.
+  - The ACL rule `{allow, {ipaddr, "127.0.0.1"}, pubsub, ["$SYS/#", "#"\]}` is not working in EMQX 5.1.
 Refer to issue [#10735](https://github.com/emqx/emqx/issues/10735) for more information.

 - HTTP

-  - In v4.x, HTTP status code was used, but the body was discarded (except for the "ignore" case).
+  - In EMQX 4.x, HTTP status code was used, but the body was discarded (except for the "ignore" case).
 For example, `200` for `allow` and `403` for `deny`.
-  - In v5.0, HTTP authorization has been redesigned to make use of the HTTP body.
+  - In EMQX 5.0, HTTP authorization has been redesigned to make use of the HTTP body.
 Refer to [Use HTTP Service](https://www.emqx.io/docs/en/v5.0/access-control/authz/http.html) for more information.

 - MySQL, PostgreSQL

   - The storage schema has changed.
-  - In v4.4, the query should fetch rows with columns `[Allow, IpAddr, Username, ClientId, Access, Topic]` under any name but exactly in this order.
+  - In EMQX 4.4, the query should fetch rows with columns `[Allow, IpAddr, Username, ClientId, Access, Topic]` under any name but exactly in this order.
-  - In v5.1, the query should fetch rows with columns `permission, action, topic` in any order but under exactly these names.
+  - In EMQX 5.1, the query should fetch rows with columns `permission, action, topic` in any order but under exactly these names.
 The "who" part (`IpAddr, Username, ClientId`) is now suggested to be a part of the query.

 - MongoDB

   - The storage schema has changed.

-  - In v4.4, resulting documents should contain topics lists by action key, like in Redis or JWT:
+  - In EMQX 4.4, resulting documents should contain topics lists by action key, like in Redis or JWT:

     ```
     {